“The path you take is your path and no one else’s, so welcome it.”

 Sometime in the future, when you look back, the complex route you took will make perfect sense.

-See The Musician’s Way for proven strategies to acquire comprehensive creative skills.
+See The Musician’s Way for proven strategies to acquire comprehensive musical skills.

 © 2014 Gerald Klickstein